Which, who, and that are the Huey, Lewey, and Dewey of pronouns. They’re relative.

 In this example, that begins a type of dependent clause known as a restrictive (or essential) clause, which is a fancy way of saying that what comes after the pronoun is critical to understanding the noun being referred to.
 The phrase that conduct drilling and development activities tells us what kind of partnerships we’re talking about.
 The company may have partnerships unrelated to drilling and development, but those aren’t the partnerships we care about right now.

 Now let's take a look at that's fraternal twin, which.

 Like that, which is also an adjective as well as a pronoun and also always refers to “things” (objects, places, and entities).
 However, in American English, which is used for nonrestrictive, or nonessential, clauses.
 So a phrase that begins with which adds color to your understanding of the noun, but it doesn't define it.

 The developer will receive an oversight fee at a competitive rate, which according to management is $500,000 per well.

-In this example, the word which correctly sets off the dependent clause because the information in that clause adds useful information but does not affect the sentence’s purpose about the existence of a competitive fee for oversight.
+In this example, the word which correctly sets off the dependent clause because the information in that clause is useful but does not affect the sentence's purpose about the existence of a competitive fee for oversight.